suriyun-production/mmorpg-kit-docs/docs/pages/101-getting-started-singleplayer-lan.md

 ![](../images/101/003.png)

+If you are using Unity 2021, you have to do follows [this](pages/151-working-with-2021.md)

 Next, make sure `Scenes in build` are correct, Open up the `Build Setting...` dialog from menu `File -> Build Settings...`

 * * *